-Farrow and Ball new Colours
+Farrow and Ball New Colours for 2016

 As expected, each colour has its own little story to tell, so don't try and put these in a box as Farrow and Ball advises.
 They are all introduced by Joa Studholme, the brand's International Colour Consultant.

 My favourite?
 See it below.
 What about yours?